hashicorp/consul/website/source/docs/agent/options.html.markdown

   the use of filesystem locking, meaning some types of mounted folders (e.g. VirtualBox shared folders) may not be suitable.

-* <a name="_dev"></a><a href="#_dev">`-dev`</a> - Enable development server
-  mode.
-This is useful for quickly starting a Consul agent with all persistence options turned off, enabling an in-memory server which can be used for rapid prototyping or developing against the API.
-This mode is **not** intended for production use as it does not write any data to disk.

 * <a name="_datacenter"></a><a href="#_datacenter">`-datacenter`</a> - This flag controls the datacenter in
   which the agent is running.
 If not provided, it defaults to "dc1".
 Consul has first-class support for multiple datacenters, but it relies on proper configuration.
 Nodes in the same datacenter should be on a single LAN.

+* <a name="_dev"></a><a href="#_dev">`-dev`</a> - Enable development server
+  mode.
+This is useful for quickly starting a Consul agent with all persistence options turned off, enabling an in-memory server which can be used for rapid prototyping or developing against the API.
+This mode is **not** intended for production use as it does not write any data to disk.

+* <a name="_disable_host_node_id"></a><a href="#_disable_host_node_id">`-disable-host-node-id`</a> - Setting
+  this to true will prevent Consul from using information from the host to generate a deterministic node ID, and will instead generate a random node ID which will be persisted in the data directory.
+This is useful when running multiple Consul agents on the same host for testing.
+This defaults to false.

 * <a name="_dns_port"></a><a href="#_dns_port">`-dns-port`</a> - the DNS port to listen on.
   This overrides the default port 8600.
 This is available in Consul 0.7 and later.